kleene-project/docs/contribute/components/call-outs.md

 >
 > Removing Volumes
 >
-> By default, named volumes in your compose file are NOT removed when running
+> Volumes are NOT removed when you remove the container using them.
+Use
-> `docker-compose down`.
-If you want to remove the volumes, you will need to add
-> the `--volumes` flag.
->
-> The Docker Dashboard does _not_ remove volumes when you delete the app stack.
+> `klee volume rm` to remove a volume explicitly, or `klee volume prune` to
+> remove every volume that is _not_ in use by a container.
 {: .warning}
 ```